iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 | `BriefcaseManager.downloadBriefcase`     | [RequestNewBriefcaseArg]($backend)                    |                                  |
 | `IModelDb.importSchemas`                 | `LocalFileName[]`                                     | `requestContext` removed         |

+## Changes to GraphicBuilder

+It is no longer necessary to supply a [Viewport]($frontend) when creating a [GraphicBuilder]($frontend).
+Instead, you can supply to [RenderSystem.createGraphic]($frontend) a [CustomGraphicBuilderOptions]($frontend) containing a function that can compute the level of detail appropriate for the produced [RenderGraphic]($frontend).

+[GraphicBuilder]($frontend)'s properties are all now read-only - you can no longer change `placement`, `pickId`, `wantNormals`, or `wantEdges` after creating the builder.
+Previously, a caller could create a graphic builder, add some geometry, then modify any of these properties before adding more geometry, more often than not producing surprising results.

 ## Removal of previously deprecated APIs

 In this 3.0 major release, we have removed several APIs that were previously marked as deprecated in 2.x.
 Generally, the reason for the deprecation as well as the alternative suggestions can be found in the 2.x release notes.
 They are summarized here for quick reference.